FoodyFood/python-cli-s3-bucket-explorer/README.md

 But if you wanted to improve it;

 You could add another menu at the start that let's the user select the bucket to access.
-Then you could browse any bucket in an acccount.
+Then you could browse any bucket in the acccount.

 You could add the ability to upload files to the S3.